 A Volunteer Fire Assistance grant is an award of Federal financial assistance and is subject to the OMB guidance in subparts A through F of 2 CFR Part 200 as adapted and supplemented by the USDA in 2 CFR Part 400.
 Adoption by USDA of the OMB guidance in 2 CFR 400 gives regulatory effect to the OMB guidance in 2 CFR 200 where full text may be found.
 Electronic copies of the CFRs can be obtained at the following internet site: www.ecfr.gov.
-If you are unable to retrieve these regulations electronically, please contact the Division of Forestry at 907-269-8471

 Public Law 95-313, Sec.
 7; requires a 50% - 50% matching share, up to a limit of \$22,500.00.
-However a limit of \$7,500.00 per fire department has been imposed by The Alaska Division of Forestry so that more fire departments will have the opportunity to participate.
+However a limit of \$5,000.00 per fire department has been imposed by The Alaska Division of Forestry so that more fire departments will have the opportunity to participate.
 Forestry will also provide match of funds up to 90% with 10% of the total project cost matched by the fire department.
 Local non-federal matching funds must be available and documented when application is made.
-Please furnish the appropriate documentation of matching funds with your application (in pdf. file format).
+Please upload the appropriate documentation of matching funds with your application (in pdf. file format).
 Failure to provide this documentation will be grounds for disqualification.
-Please see page 7 to review what qualifies as match.
+Please see page 10 to review what qualifies as match.